coltenthefirst/image-to-roblox/README.md

 How does it work?
 When you enter a image url and press mid, high, low, extra low, ect.
-It will send that info to railway, and then railway will download that image and run a .py file based on what button you pressed. (high, low, mid, ect) After that, it makes a lua script and sends it to Roblox.
+It will send that info to vercal/railway, and then vercal/railway will download that image and run a .py file based on what button you pressed. (high, low, mid, ect) After that, it makes a lua script and sends it to Roblox.
 That lua script gets chopped and processed into a module script to generate your image into parts.

 Link:
 https://www.roblox.com/games/78950815879906/Image-To-Parts